carpentries/lesson-development-training/episodes/explanation.md

 ## Other Text to Complete an Episode

-When writing a lesson, you should also consider adding key terms to the lesson glossary for the lesson.
+When writing a lesson, you should also consider adding key terms or jargon to the lesson glossary for the lesson.
-Following the instructions on [how to create a glossary in the Workbench documentation][sandpaper-docs-learners] will help you to create this section of the lesson.
+In your shared notes document, you can start such a glossary as you develop your lesson, to keep a record of the terminology your audience needs to be familiar with.

 Many of these terms may also be useful for other lessons and can be added to [Glosario][glosario], a multilingual glossary for computing and data science terms.

-In addition to objectives, a [completed episode also requires](https://carpentries.github.io/sandpaper-docs/episodes.html?#required-elements) fenced divs for the questions the episode answers and the keypoints a lesson covers.
+In addition to objectives, a [completed episode also requires](https://carpentries.github.io/sandpaper-docs/episodes.html?#required-elements) questions the episode answers and the keypoints a lesson covers.
-The questions box helps learners understand what to expect from a lesson as they might not yet understand the learning objectives.
+The questions helps learners understand what to expect from a lesson as they might not yet understand the learning objectives.
 The keypoints box wraps up the lesson by providing answers to each of the questions.
 Keypoints also help self-directed learners review what they learned, remind instructors to